-Here's an example for you: Let's pretend you're 20 years old, you just heard about FIRE and you decide you want to retire in 20 years at age 40.
+Let’s pretend you’re 20 years old, you just heard about the FIRE movement in Canada.
+You’ve decided you want to retire in 20 years at age 40.
 Right now your income is low so you start by putting $500 a month into your basic RBC savings account which pays you 0.05% annual interest on your deposits.
 In 20 years, you would have about $120,600.

-If you have 15 years left to your early retirement goal and invested 70% of your salary into the stock market, in 15 years you would be looking at about $872,000 to $1.3M based on those contributions alone.
-We haven't even factored in the 5 years of modest investment contributions you made before landing your grown-up job.
+Say you have 15 years left to your early retirement goal and invested 70% of your salary into the stock market.
+In 15 years, you would be looking at about $872,000 to $1.3M based on those contributions alone.
+We haven’t even factored in the 5 years of modest investment contributions you made before landing your grown-up job.
 Once we add those in, that puts the total value of your retirement portfolio at about $1M – $1.7M.

 How To Use Your RRSP To Retire Early

 Ideally, you want to end up with an income tax return from the government.
 Those in the FIRE community use the RRSP to generate an income tax credit, or return.
 They then use that lump sum payment from the government to invest further.
-It's genius, really.
+It’s genius, really.
 There are contribution limits, though, which are usually 18% of your total income from the previous year.
-Once your money is deposited within the RRSP you can invest in things like ETF's, Stocks, Bonds and Mutual Funds and other qualified investments.
+Once your money gets deposited within the RRSP, you can invest in ETF’s, stocks, bonds and mutual funds and other qualified investments.

 As your investments grow and generate returns, you do not have to pay capital gains on that growth.
 Instead, you’ll only pay taxes when you start to withdraw when it comes time to retire.
 As long as your investments are qualified, they are not subject to capital gains while sheltered within the RRSP.
 This is a popular investment account among the Canadian FIRE community.